mburge/devart-template/project_summary.md

 ## Description

 According to neurologist Semir Zeki, artists have preferred modes of cognition that direct production.
 What can we learn from an obsession with observing faces on a train commute?
-This daily derive of morphologies  - bracketing color or expressions - sparked our project.
+This daily dérive of morphologies  - bracketing color or expressions - sparked our project.

 An interactive installation, Face Cloud presents an infinite field of haunting, unique, artificial faces that are  generated from a hidden research database of scanned real faces.
 Users may scan their own faces to be added to that database - the vault.
 The diversity, subtlety and complexity of the Face Cloud that draws from it visibly increases with each entry.